brainy-minds/brainy/README.md

 iBRAIN is a software framework for scientific computation primarily applied for BigData extraction and analysis in context of HPC and HTS as well as large bioinformatical analysis.

 ##Documentation

+A really good place to understand what is brainy is to read user manual.

   * [User manual](https://github.com/pelkmanslab/brainy/wiki/User-Manual)
   * [Developer Documentation](https://github.com/pelkmanslab/brainy/wiki/Developer-Documentation)